wireghoul/graudit/README.md

   3. $HOME/.graudit/
   4. A relative signature/ directory from the graudit location
   5. A relative misc/ directory from the graudit location
-  6. Any file that is specified with a full path, ie: /home/user/my.db
+  6. Any file that is specified with a full path, i.e: /home/user/my.db
   7. Rules can be read from stdin by supplying - or /dev/stdin as the database

 A list of the database files in order of precedence is shown with the -l switch: